FEniCS/basix/README.md

   reference cell and a physical cell;
 - permute and transform DOFs to allow higher-order elements to be use on arbitrary meshes; and
-- interpolate into a finite element space and between finite element spaces.
+- interpolate into and between finite element spaces.

 Basix includes a range of built-in elements, and also allows the user to define their own custom elements.